 I started exploring different methods that lecturers can apply to increase students' attention span.
 For instance, splitting a long lecture into shorter, approximately 20-minute pieces.
 Those are separated by short ‘social-media breaks’ in which you check your notifications and social media accounts.
-Another method is to engage participants by quizzes or group work.
+Another method is to engage participants through quizzes or group work.
 In both cases, creativity and dedication from the lecturer are essential.

 4. How to maintain mental health

 Self-care was always really important to me, but quarantine made it hard to prioritize it.
-Common ‘feel-good’ activities, such as meeting with a close friend, taking myself on a lunch date or planning a short getaway was unattainable.
+Common ‘feel-good’ activities, such as meeting with a close friend, taking myself on a lunch date, or planning a short getaway was unattainable.
 Moreover, the lack of physical lectures and any other obligatory events made me feel unworthy of having a dedicated ‘me’-time.
 Prolonged stress added to that as well, caused by the uncertainty and isolation.

 A mental health crisis among youth became increasingly relevant during the Covid-19 lockdown.
-It was no longer to be ignored - An astounding 56% of students were moderately to extremely concerned about their mental health, and the same percentage experienced anxiety.
-At the same time, only 38% surveyed felt that their mental health was taken seriously by their school/university.
+It was no longer to be ignored - An astounding 56% of students were moderate to extremely concerned about their mental health, and the same percentage experienced anxiety.
+At the same time, only 38% of those surveyed felt that their mental health was taken seriously by their school/university.
 Although the studies were conveyed in the USA, similar rates can be found in similar contexts.